len-nguyen/len-nguyen.github.io/projects/beach.md

 # All dates must be YYYY-MM-DD format!
 date: 2020-09-01
 labels:
-  - Robotics
+  - Adobe Lightroom
-  - Arduino
+  - Adobe Photoshop
-  - C++
+  - Business
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: Providing excellent quality of photo editing and knowing how they want their pictures
 ---

 <div class="ui small rounded images">